 In 2014 Jena married David Ingram so we’ve added another to the family though Jena’s name has changed and they are living miles away.
 They are always in our hearts and they lend a hand when needed and their schedule makes it possible for them to travel to the farm.

-The older folks will still be on the farm and the younger folks will be keeping in touch with life on the farm as much as they are able to.
-Here on the farm we enjoy living a simple lifestyle by today’s standards and have a peace and an enjoyment of family togetherness that isn’t common in today’s society.
+As has been the case for many years, through all the changes, here on the farm we still enjoy living a simple lifestyle by today’s standards and have a peace and an enjoyment of family togetherness that isn’t common in today’s society.